 “Geotracker” is the State Board’s Internet-accessible database system used by the State Board, regional boards, and local agencies to track and archive compliance data from authorized or unauthorized discharges of waste to land, or unauthorized releases of hazardous substances from underground storage tanks.
 This system consists of a relational database, on-line compliance reporting features, a geographical information system (GIS) interface and other features that are utilized by the State Board, regional boards, local agencies, regulated industry and the public to input, manage, or access compliance and regulatory tracking data.
 Geotracker was initially known as the Geographical Environmental Information Management System (GEIMS) database.

-GeoTracker was developed pursuant to a mandate by the California State Legislature (AB 592, SB 1189) to investigate the feasibility of establishing a statewide GIS for LUFT sites.
-In its pilot phase, Geotracker assembled public drinking water well and LUFT data from two study areas, Santa Clara and Santa Monica.
-Now, Geotracker includes data for non-UST cleanup cases in addition to LUFT cases.
+GeoTracker was initially developed in 2000 pursuant to a mandate by the California State Legislature (AB 592, SB 1189) to investigate the feasibility of establishing a statewide GIS for LUST sites.
+In its pilot phase, Geotracker assembled public drinking water well and LUST data from two study areas, Santa Clara and Santa Monica.
+Now, Geotracker includes data for non-UST cleanup cases in addition to LUST cases.
 This makes it an important resource to both regulators and the public.

-All of the information formerly contained in the LUSTIS database now resides in the Geotracker database.
-Some historical LUSTIS Quarterly Reports (1999-2000) can still be viewed.
+All of the information formerly contained in the LUSTIS database now resides in the Geotracker database

 GeoTracker is an online database that (1) provides access to statewide environmental data and (2) tracks regulatory data for the following types of sites: